-Business Cases are a key tool to bring a significant issue that broadens the students thinking.
-Problem based Learning (PBL) approaches have attracted increased interest in higher education due to claims that it provides a more active learning environment.
-Problem based learning has an advantage in this environment since it teaches the different skilled people on the team to work together and demonstrates, in a safe environment, the challenges of interdisciplinary working groups.
-Proponents of PBL (Major and Palmer, 2001; Savin-Baden and Wilkie, 2004) surmise that students perform at least well as students in the conventional programs but also demonstrate great ability to apply their learning and a better understanding of the principles taught to them.
+Business cases are key tools to throwing up a significant issue that broadens the students’ thinking.
+Problem-based Learning (PBL) approaches have attracted increased interest in higher education due to claims that it provides a more active learning environment.
+Problem-based learning has an advantage in this environment since it teaches the different skilled people on the team to work together and demonstrates, in a safe environment, the challenges of interdisciplinary working groups.
+Proponents of PBL (Major & Palmer, 2001; Savin-Baden & Wilkie, 2004) surmise that students here perform at least as well as students in the conventional programs but also demonstrate greater ability to apply their learning and a better understanding of the principles taught to them.

 Environment

 Most classrooms instructors keep tables and chairs in a traditional classroom seating arrangement and class is devoted to teacher-directed instruction.
-Instructors are deeply focused on their specific discipline.
+Instructors are deeply focused on their specific disciplines.
 Feedback to students is expressed through grading.
-The suggested environment for an interdisciplinary program is to establish classrooms that foster student-to-student interactions, gaming scenarios, multimedia projectors, sound systems and access to the Internet.
+The suggested environment for an interdisciplinary program is to establish classrooms that foster student-to-student interactions, gaming scenarios, multimedia projectors, sound systems, and access to the Internet.
 Activities in the classroom and assignments in the curriculum should provide student research and project opportunities with ongoing feedback from instructors.
 Faculty should be trained in performance-based assessments.
-The same learning objectives, content and learning sequence and assessment should be used.
+The same learning objectives, content, and learning sequence and assessment should be used.
 Face-to-face learning can be a powerful tool when trying to teach people how to work outside of their discipline/across disciplines.
 Activities in this environment need to give students the experience of working across disciplines so that the experience, as well as the content of the exercise, is part of the learning.
 (Chandramohan & Fallows, 2009)

 Assessment

-There are several assessments that are needed in an analytics course of study.
-The alignment with the jobs that the graduates are seeking, the overall curriculum, the effectiveness and productivity of a student in his or her work at their employer.
-It is incumbent upon course and program designers to use models of curriculum development which seek to align the assessment strategy with the intended or stated learning outcomes of any course.
+There are several assessments that are needed in an analytics course of study: the alignment with the jobs that the graduates seek, the overall curriculum, the effectiveness, and the productivity of a student in his or her work are primary.
+It is incumbent upon the course and the program designers to use models of curriculum development, which seek to align the assessment strategy with the intended or stated learning outcomes of any course.
 “Authentic Assessment” is becoming a more desirable means of judging student ability because it entails setting learning tasks as closely related as possible to those that would be involved in the profession to which the degree is orientated (TEDI, 2001; Wiggins, 1993).

 The overall assessment strategy will depend on the model upon which the interdisciplinary program is based.
 For example, according to Knight and Yorke (2003), within modular programs in which students can choose which units of study to pursue, student development in subject disciplines may be less structured than in single subject programs.
 A lack of immersion in a single subject might lead to the assumption that multidisciplinary students do not perform as well in a specific area of learning as their mono-disciplinary peers.
 However, the research suggests otherwise.

-Many subject areas or multi-subject areas of study such as medicine and engineering are turning to problem based learning (PBL) paradigm as a suitable mode of study.
-This learning mode involves a different approach to teaching and more innovative approaches to assessment of learning.
-PBL generally involves students working in groups, a situation which enables the development of range of product and process skills, but also requires staff to clearly inform students about peer and self-assessment processes (Boud 1995, Duch et al. 2001, Stefani 2004, Tariq et al. 1998).
+Many subject areas or multi-subject areas of study, such as medicine and engineering are turning to problem-based learning (PBL) paradigms as suitable modes of study.
+This learning mode involves a different approach to teaching and significantly innovative approaches to the assessment of learning.
+PBL generally involves students working in groups, a situation which enables the development of a range of products and process skills, but also requires staff to clearly inform students about peer and self-assessment processes (Boud, 1995; Duch et al., 2001; Stefani, 2004; Tariq et al., 1998).